Tha7an-5TarK/StreamLabs-v1.0/README.md

 * Usually, we use to pay for streaming services or need to download the whole file in order to watch the movie/series:dizzy_face:
 * Instead, this application helps us to stream the movie directly without any need to download the file.
-In case needed, can download the movie/series using the same application later, as the download option is provided :sunglasses:
+In case needed, can download the file using the same application later, as the download option is provided :sunglasses:

 ## Built With